A LIFE SHE

 LISTEN TO ME TELL IT.

-While my path to finding my deeper purpose was a long, haphazard, uphill one, I'm grateful for how much all of my work experience has prepared me for success in coaching, and in running my business.
+While my path to finding my deeper life's work was a long, haphazard, uphill one, I'm grateful for how much all of my work experience has prepared me for success in coaching, and in running my business.
 In fact, I've always been in the business of helping clients think creatively and bring their vision to life.
 First, in graphic design.
 Now, in coaching.

 And I count my blessings that I've never been miserable doing what I do.
 Unfortunately, only 33 percent of Americans are engaged at work, and the people who visit my site don't tend to be the ones who love their livelihood...
 And let's face it—spending the majority of your waking hours doing something you're often unhappy doing really stinks!